"You got it, you got it man!"

 (lead guitar, vocals)

-Randy's guitar playing is the signature sound of Poppy Harpman & The Storm.
+Bill's guitar playing is the signature sound of Poppy Harpman & The Storm.
 His guitar playing puts most players to shame.
 He seems to channel all the great masters right through his finger tips.
-Randy has the conviction to know when a rest in a measure is more important than a note.
+Bill has the conviction to know when a rest in a measure is more important than a note.
 His fat, juicy tone and his blues solos burst with dynamics and crescendos in a carefully thought out logic.
-To see Randy perform live is the best way to hear the truth; that he is that guitarist that stands out from the others.
+To see Bill perform live is the best way to hear the truth; that he is that guitarist that stands out from the others.

 The sound of funk music, faith music and flamboyance pour out of Jeff's instruments.
 His contribution to the band could never be matched.
 Jeff's solos, which he refers to as his "ride" will indeed take you to a different place.
 Jeff's influence on the band brings colorful changes and powerful transitions to whatever is being played, whether it be a standard traditional blues piece or a heavier blues rock composition.
 Look for him with a feather in his cap, literally and listen for the flair in his phalanges.